mnswdhw/PFSL/README.md

 <details> <summary><b>Setting 1: Small Sample Size (Equal), i.i.d.</b></summary>
 <p> In this scenario, each client has a very small number of labelled data points ranging from 50 to 500, and all these samples are distributed identically across clients.
 There is no class imbalance in training data of each client.
 To run all the algorithms for setting 1 argument –-setting setting1 and –-datapoints [number of sample per client] has to be added.
 Rest of the arguments can be selected as per choice.
+Numberof data samples can be chosen from 50, 150, 250, 350 and 500 to reproduce the results.
+When total data sample size was
+50, batch size was chosen to be 32 and for other data samples greater than 50 batch size was kept at 64.
+Test batch size was always taken to be 512.
+For data sample 150, command are given below.

-* `python PFSL_Setting124.py  -–dataset cifar10 –-setting [setting] --datapoints [number of data samples] --pretrained --model resnet18 -c 10`
+* `python PFSL_Setting124.py --dataset cifar10 --setting setting1 --datapoints 150 --pretrained --model resnet18 -c 10 --batch_size 64 --test batch_size 512 --epochs 100`
-* `python FL.py --dataset cifar10 --setting setting1 --datapoints [number of data samples] -c 10`
+* `python FL.py --dataset cifar10 --setting setting1 --datapoints 150 -c 10 --batch_size 64 --test_batch_size 512 --epochs 100`
-* `python SL.py --dataset cifar10 --setting setting1 --datapoints [number of data samples] -c 10`
+* `python SL.py --dataset cifar10 --setting setting1 --datapoints 150 -c 10 --batch_size 64 --test_batch_size 512 --epochs 100`
-* `python SFLv1.py --dataset cifar10 --setting setting1 --datapoints [number of data samples] -c 10`
+* `python SFLv1.py --dataset cifar10 --setting setting1 --datapoints 150 -c 10 --batch_size 64 --test_batch_size 512 --epochs 100`
-* `python SFLv2.py --dataset cifar10 --setting setting1 --datapoints [number of data samples] -c 10`
+* `python SFLv2.py --dataset cifar10 --setting setting1 --datapoints 150 -c 10 --batch_ize 64 --test_batch_size 512 --epochs 100`

 </p></details>